tetteykn/Tettey-s-Trainer/README.md

 ## Other tools:
 1. **BytesOccurrences:**
-This tool is designed to analyze the frequency of specific byte sequences within a process's memory.
-It is particularly useful for identifying unique byte patterns in cases where Cheat Engine may fail with longer byte sequences.
+This tool is designed to determine the frequency of repeated bytes sequences within a process's memory.
+It is particularly useful for identifying unique bytes patterns in cases where Cheat Engine may fail with longer byte sequences.

 2. **ReadAssemblyRegistry:**
 This tool assists in identifying an opcode that exclusively contains the player’s address.
 It is capable of reading the address accessed in a registry, which includes specific opcodes such as 'Rax', 'Rbx', 'Rbp', etc. This tool surpasses Cheat Engine in that it can read register operands without offsets, exemplified by: